 1. ID badges with QR codes

-It is an excellent solution if the event registration platform you chose provides the functionality of generating documents with QR codes automatically assigned to attendees.
+It is an excellent solution if the event management platform you chose provides the functionality of generating documents with QR codes automatically assigned to attendees.

 2. Notebooks or tablets with QR code readers